beliveau-lab/lightsheet-analysis-pipeline/README.md

 -   `input_dir`: The folder containing the raw image data (e.g., `.h5` files).
 -   `input_xml`: The path to the metadata file (e.g., `.xml`).

+Next, specify whether you want to reorient the sample.
+This currently applies the "SHIFT-Y" transformation from BigDataViewer.

+#TODO: add custom transform matrix as an option

+-   `reorient_sample`:
+    - `enabled` : Whether to reorient the sample in SHIFT-Y view.

 Next, we need to specify the BigStitcher-Spark installation directory:

 **BigStitcher-Spark Settings (from `config.yaml`)**